-The Data Entry and Verification Guide describes the data entry and verification processes used in the STSSN database to ensure consistent data collection.
+The Data Entry and Verification Guide (see Appendix C) describes the data entry and verification processes used in the STSSN database to ensure consistent data collection.
 Data collection and verification are a two-step process.
-A responder documents a sea turtle according to STSSN training and begins the data entry process.
+A responder documents a stranded sea turtle according to STSSN training and begins the data entry process.
 This information is subsequently reviewed by a trained, experienced verifier who 1) evaluates the information to ensure accuracy, and 2) applies specific standards and criteria to record additional details that are pertinent to management, such as observations related to life history, human interaction, and health.
-A key feature of this system is that photographic verification is required for most data.
+A key feature of this system is that photographic verification is required to evaluate and verify most cases.
 In addition, the application includes numerous integrated tools that facilitate data entry and provide quality assurance.